How to make Website Mobile Friendly?

 1. Implement a Responsive Layout

-A responsive layout allows a website to rescale itself according to the device being used to view it.
+A responsive layout allows a website to rescale itself according to the device used to view it.
 This makes the website adapt to different screen sizes without any rendering issues.
-Responsive web design works well for both mobile and desktop platforms as the website realigns its appearance accordingly.
+Responsive web design works well for mobile and desktop platforms as the website changes its appearance accordingly.

 Need to check website mobile responsiveness?